 55. What is alpha-beta pruning?

-Answer: It is an adversarial search algorithm that is used for two-player computer games like tic-tac-toe, chess, etc… It seeks to reduce the number of nodes evaluated by the minimax algorithm in its search tree by pruning the branches that would not possibly influence the final decision for the next move.
+It is an adversarial search algorithm for two-player computer games like tic-tac-toe, chess, etc. It seeks to reduce the number of nodes evaluated by the minimax algorithm in its search tree by pruning the branches that would not possibly influence the final decision for the next move.

 56. Explain the working of the minimax algorithm using an example.

-Answer: The Minimax algorithm focuses on two-player games, one is the computer and the other is a human.
+The Minimax algorithm focuses on two-player games; one is the computer, and the other is a human.
 The algorithm creates a tree of all possible moves of all the players to a certain depth.
-Each of the positions holds a heuristic value (+1, 0, or -1).
+Each position holds a heuristic value (+1, 0, or -1).
 The algorithm starts with the bottom of the tree and decides the best move that results in a +1 for self and -1 for the other player.
-It also prunes out all the bad moves along the traversal path.
+It also prunes out all the wrong moves along the traversal path.

-Check out this interactive YouTube video for an example of how to create a stick game using this algorithm.
+Check out this interactive YouTube video for an example of creating a stick game using this algorithm.

 57. What is the A-star algorithm?

-Answer: A-star is a path search algorithm that uses graph traversal, i.e. starts with a particular starting node of a graph, and finds the least distance/shortest time to reach the goal node.
-A* does this by maintaining a tree of paths, that start at the beginning node and extend those till the termination criterion is satisfied.
+A-star is a path search algorithm that uses graph traversal, i.e., it starts with a particular starting node of a graph and finds the least distance/shortest time to reach the goal node.
+A* does this by maintaining a tree of paths that start at the beginning node and extend until the termination criterion is satisfied.
 The extension is decided at each iteration based on the cost of the path and the estimation of the overall cost required to reach the goal through that path.

 58. Explain game theory with an example.

-Answer: Game theory is a concept used in various fields like economics, computer science, mathematics, engineering, biology, etc. to study strategy and conflict.
-In-game theory, an agent’s success depends on what others choose.
-Game theory is used as a tool to understand various behaviors, such as market behavior, customer behavior, and behavior of companies, and to make rational decisions when a conflict arises.
+Game theory is used in various fields like economics, computer science, mathematics, engineering, biology, etc., to study strategy and conflict.
+In-game theory, an agent's success depends on what others choose.
+Game theory is used to understand various behaviors, such as market behavior, customer behavior, and the behavior of companies, and to make rational decisions when a conflict arises.

-For example, if the last card of a player is 7 of red, and the person playing before him changes the color to something else, the outcome of the game will change.
+For example, if the player's last card is 7 of red, and the person playing before him changes the color to something else, the game's outcome will change.
 However, if the color remains red, the player wins the game.

 59. Which one is more accurate – supervised learning or unsupervised learning?